Earth, Water and Environmental Sciences

 Presentation

-Within the Earth-Water-Environment degree program, the main objective of the "Earth, Water and Environmental Sciences" (EWES) program is to prepare students for their integration into master's programs, mainly in Earth, Planetary and Environmental Sciences (EPES) and Water Sciences, and eventually into multidisciplinary master's programs in Environmental Sciences
+Within the Earth-Water-Environment bachelor's degree program, the main aim of the "Earth, Water and Environmental Sciences" (STEE) pathway is to prepare students for entry into master's programs, mainly in Earth, Planetary and Environmental Sciences (STPE) and Water Sciences, and possibly multidisciplinary master's programs in Environmental Sciences.

 Read more